-The sum total of the Grant is DKK 100,000, handed out in two portions of DKK 50,000 each.
-They were awarded tp the artists Anders Brinch and the curator Jacob Fabricius.
+In conjunction with the ARKEN PRIZE ceremony the newly established ARKEN Travel Grant was awarded for the time.
+The Travel Grant consists of two portions of DKK 50,000 each.
+They were awarded to the artist Anders Brinch and the curator Jacob Fabricius.

-Anders Brinch is still a student at the Royal Danish Academy of Fine Arts but is already considered one the Danish art scene’s rising stars.
-In addition to painting he works with sculpture, drawing and installation; not as delimited genres but in a manner which enables new combinations, expressions and forms.
+In addition to painting Anders Brinch works with sculpture, drawing and installation; not as delimited genres but in a manner which enables new combinations, expressions and forms.
 His idiom is colourful, poetic and grotesque.
 This is humour and seriousness, rock’n’roll and reality on acid.

 – Jacob Fabricius is not afraid of putting himself forward, of openly criticising and expressing his thoughts.
 People like this are vital to the Danish art and culture life.
-And with the Travel Grant we wish to facilitate Jacob Fabricius’ journeys abroad to keep abreast of the international scene, and thus help plant new seeds in the national art milieu, said ARKEN's director Christian Gether.
+And with the Travel Grant we wish to facilitate Jacob Fabricius’ journeys abroad to keep abreast of the international scene, and thus help plant new seeds in the national art milieu, said ARKEN's director Christian Gether at the award ceremony.